-From the above expression \cref{eq:enlt-repeat}, it follows that : \begin{itemize} \item The first term is the standard ultraviolet divergence arising from short-distance correlations near the entangling surface.
-The leading finite contribution (independent of $T_f$) is the familiar vacuum-like short-distance scaling for adjacent strip geometries and encodes the purely geometric contribution to negativity. \item The first nontrivial thermal/backreaction correction appears at order $T_f^{\,d}$ and is multiplied by the factor $(1-\rho)$.
-In low temperature regime $T_f^{\,d}$ term is the leading thermal correction; higher-order terms scale as $(T_f l_j)^{2d-2}$ and are subleading for sufficiently small $T_f l_j$.
+The following observations can be made from the above expression in \cref{eq:enlt-repeat} as follows: \begin{itemize} \item The first term is the standard ultraviolet divergence arising from short distance correlations near the entangling surface.
+The leading finite contribution (independent of $T_f$) is the familiar vacuum like short distance scaling for adjacent strip geometries and encodes the purely geometric contribution to negativity.

-\item The correction proportional to $(1-\rho)T_f^{\,d}$ reduces the finite part of $\mathcal{E}$.
-For fixed $T_f$ and interval sizes the negativity therefore \emph{decreases} as the backreaction increases toward unity, i.e. the magnitude of this negative correction is proportional to $(1-\rho)$ and vanishes as $\rho\to1$.
-Physically, this indicates that adding heavy-flavour backreaction tends to enhance thermal/classical correlations which compete with and reduce the purely quantum correlations measured by negativity in the low-temperature regime.
+\item The first nontrivial thermal/backreaction correction appears at order $T_f^{d}$ and is multiplied by the factor $(1-\rho)$.
+In low temperature regime $T_f^{\,d}$ term is the leading thermal correction and higher order terms scale as $(T_f l_j)^{2d-2}$ which are subleading for sufficiently small $T_f l_j$.

-\item This behavior of negativity at low $T_f$ is consistent with the HEE analysis where backreaction-generated terms modify the finite part of the entropy and tend to push the system toward thermal-dominated behaviour; negativity—being a quantifier of distillable entanglement-like correlations—responds by decreasing when thermal contributions grow. \end{itemize}
+\item The correction term proportional to $(1-\rho)T_f^{\,d}$ increases negativity.
+For fixed $T_f$ and subsystem sizes, the HEN therefore increases as the backreaction increases.
+Physically, this indicates that adding heavy flavor backreaction tends to enhance the correlations due to the addition of extra degrees of freedoms coming from the addition of backreaction.